 - Unavailable – For any other reason that the product is not available for purchase by the customer.

-For the purposes of this article, we’re talking strictly about number one; products that are no longer available and won’t be for the foreseeable future.
+For the purpose of this article, we’re talking strictly about number one; products that are no longer available and won’t be for the foreseeable future.

 Which discontinued product strategy should I use?

 It can be tricky reading through reams of content when all you want to know is what strategy to use depending on your situation.
-The below tree diagram should help you figure out which strategy you should be using to resolve your expired content or discontinued product problem.
+The tree diagram below should help you figure out which strategy you should be using:

 However, we don’t recommend redirecting to another product.
 There are three reasons for this: